bmcorser/_bmcorser.github.io/blog/2016/05/01/hack-the-world.rst

 -----------------
 *A secret blend of 11 ngrok instances and Flask apps.* Not really.
 Well, sort of.
 If you haven’t seen ngrok before, `check it out`_, it’s a handy thing to have in the toolbox.

-The main script takes the following inputs:
+But, back to the matter at hand.
+The main script ``travis-compile.py`` takes the following inputs:

  - The path to a Cargo project
  - A GitHub user and their personal access token

 It then runs as follows:

  #.
-Create a temporary branch in the ``travis-compile`` repo
+Create a temporary branch in the |travis_compile|_ repo
  #.
 Grab the Rust source code from the passed directory
  #.
 Start an ngrok server, get its URL
  #.
 Write out ``.travis.yml`` with ngrok URL and Cargo metadata